 The United States of America is the world’s third or fourth largest country by total area and the third most populous country.
 The kids and I only managed 41 out of the 50 States and 6 out of 10 Canadian provinces.
 But we fell in love.
 We could have kept going except that time was running short and although we loved every bit of what we discovered we finally decided on 50 must-see locations.

 Perhaps 50 must-see locations are just too much for your visit and you are only visiting one part of the US.
-In which case I have helpfully divided this article up by regions to better help you plan your next vacation.
+In this case, I have helpfully divided this article up by regions to better help you plan your next vacation.

-So without further ado here are our top US destinations, as voted by an 8, 9 and 30-something year old Australians.
+So without further ado here are our top US destinations, as voted by 8, 9, and 30-something-year-old Australians.